 In a performance test script, a transaction refers to a group of requests which are sent to the server.
 A simple webpage may contain multiple requests which are associated with the components available on it.
 When a user does any action like hitting a button on the webpage then these requests (sync or async) are wrapped in one transaction and sent to the server to get the response.
 In simple performance testing terms, a transaction simulates a user action like Login, Search, Submit an order, Logout etc.

-Example: Let’s consider a login page has 10 components encapsulate within a transaction named “Login” which send 10 HTTP requests (associated to each component) then you can see 1 dot entry in ‘Transactions per second’ graph whereas 10 dots entry in ‘Hits per second’ or ‘Requests per second’ graph.
+Example: Let’s consider a login page has 10 components encapsulated within a transaction named “Login” which sends 10 HTTP requests (associated with each component) then you can see 1 dot entry in the ‘Transactions per second’ graph whereas 10 dots entry in ‘Hits per second’ or ‘Requests per second’ graph.

-Transactions per second graph or TPS graph shows the rate of transactions achieved during the test.
-With the help of TPS graph, you come to know what is the transaction handling capacity of the server.
+The transactions per second graph or TPS graph shows the rate of transactions achieved during the test.
+With the help of the TPS graph, you come to know what is the transaction handling capacity of the server.
 The more TPS with the expected response time of the application the more transaction handling capacity of the system.

 During live monitoring:

-Another purpose of Transactions per second (TPS) graph during the live test is to keep eyes on transaction rate.
+Another purpose of the Transactions per second (TPS) graph during the live test is to keep an eye on the transaction rate.
 The TPS rate should not breach the defined SLA, if so then you need to recalculate the pacing.

 Term to represent the TPS graph in different tools: